Hardmath123/hardmath123.github.io/content/pico.md

 ```

 With forged objects, we can make it instantiate arbitrary objects at
-will--PHP's serialization saves type information.
+will---PHP's serialization saves type information.
 Notice that the `Post` object
 defines:

 ```php